Flora of Scotland: Conservation

 Conservation of the natural environment is well-developed in the United Kingdom.
 There are various public sector organisations with an important role in the stewardship of the country's flora.
 NatureScot is the statutory body responsible for natural heritage management in Scotland.
 One of their duties is to establish National Nature Reserves.
 Until 2004 there were 73, but a review carried out in that year resulted in a significant number of sites losing their NNR status, and as of 2022 there are 43.
 Forestry and Land Scotland serves as the forestry department of the Scottish Government and is one of the country's largest landowners.
 The Joint Nature Conservation Committee is the statutory adviser on conservation to Government on all four nations of the UK including Scotland.

 The country has two national parks.
 Cairngorms National Park includes the largest area of arctic mountain landscape in the UK.
 Sites designated as of importance to natural heritage take up 39% of the land area, two-thirds of which are of Europe-wide importance.
 Loch Lomond and the Trossachs National Park includes Britain's largest body of freshwater, the mountains of Breadalbane and the sea lochs of Argyll.

 Numerous charitable and voluntary organisations play important roles.
+The BSBI and Plantlife are examples of plant-specific bodies which operate in Scotland.
 The National Trust for Scotland is the conservation charity that protects and promotes Scotland's natural and cultural heritage.
 The Royal Society for the Protection of Birds promotes conservation of birds and other wildlife through the protection and re-creation of habitats.
 The John Muir Trust is a charity whose main role is as a guardian of wild land and wildlife, through the ownership of land and the promotion of education and conservation.
 The trust owns and manages estates in various locations, including Knoydart, Assynt, and on the isle of Skye.
 Trees for Life is a charity that aims to restore a "wild forest" in the Northwest Highlands and Grampian Mountains.

 The Wildlife and Countryside Act 1981 prohibits the uprooting of plants without a landowner's permission and the collection of any part of the most threatened species, which are listed in Schedule 8.

-In 2024, the traditional practice of muirburn, the intentional burning of moorland, was banned by the Scottish parliament.
+In 2024, the traditional practice of muirburn, the intentional burning of moorland, was banned, if carried out without a licence, by the Scottish parliament.